Local 13-Year-old Pursuing PhD In Physics Friends With 'Young Sheldon' Actor In Real Life

 If his story sounds like it’s made for TV, in some ways it already is.
 “Young Sheldon” on CBS chronicles the life of young Sheldon Cooper as a whiz kid before he goes on to be a physicist in “The Big Bang Theory.”

 Tanner is a fan of the show and went out to visit the cast while they were filming and met Iain Armitage, who plays Sheldon.
-The bond was quick and the actor who plays the boy genius on TV is now friends with the real boy genius off-camera.READ MORE: Next Weather: Potentially Severe Storms In Store For Friday & Saturday
+The bond was quick and the actor who plays the boy genius on TV is now friends with the real boy genius off-camera.READ MORE: Sheriff: 9-Year-Old Girl Dies In Accidental Shooting In Southwestern MN

 “I think the awesome thing about him is he is very, very smart, like possibly even smarter than Sheldon,” Armitage said in an interview with WCCO.